rachellerm/predicting-life-expectancy-of-a-newborn/README.md

-# Predicting the Life Expectancy of a Newborn
+# Predicting Life Expectancy of a Newborn

 ## Overview
 The objective of this project was to use a regression approach to predict the life expectancy of a newborn based on several attributes related to the region in which he/she was born.
 Explicitly performing feature selection was restricted.
 I built, trained, tuned and analysed various regression models such as multivariate linear regression, polynomial regression, ridge regression and lasso regression.
 I provided an ultimate judgement of the ﬁnal trained model that I would use in a real-world setting.
 Finally, the "best" model was used to predict the life expectancy of a newborn on unseen test data.